-- Solids loading systems which avoid opening of reactors to the environment may be appropriate for the final API. - Segregation of the isolation areas for the final API including controlled access by personnel should be considered. - Where the API is exposed to the external environment for example during sampling of the final reaction mixture, off loading of filters or dryers then building controls and procedures should be in place to avoid the risk of external contamination. - No microbiological monitoring of isolation areas and equipment for APIs used in oral solid dosage forms is required unless a microbiological quality is specified. - Classified Rooms, if applicable, and control of microbial contamination are only essential when stipulated by the requirements of the drug product process.
+• Where intermediate is isolated in open production areas, adequate distances should be maintained between equipment for different processes for example filters or dryers 8.52 These clauses have potentially wide impact on API manufacturers. • Charging of solids and liquids at the final step of APIs should be controlled to avoid cross contamination. • Solids loading systems which avoid opening of reactors to the environment may be appropriate for the final API. • Segregation of the isolation areas for the final API including controlled access by personnel should be considered. • Where the API is exposed to the external environment for example during sampling of the final reaction mixture, off loading of filters or dryers then building controls and procedures should be in place to avoid the risk of external contamination. • No microbiological monitoring of isolation areas and equipment for APIs used in oral solid dosage forms is required unless a microbiological quality is specified. • Classified Rooms, if applicable, and control of microbial contamination are only essential when stipulated by the requirements of the drug product process.
 They do however offer an engineering solution to the risk of cross-contamination.
 For additional guidance see HVAC section of ISPE Baseline on Bulk Pharmaceutical Engineering Guide 1996.
 The key requirement is that building controls and procedures are in place to avoid contamination at any of the steps after purification of the API.

-The ISPE Pharmaceutical BPC Guide for New Facilities Volume 1 chapter 3 offers detailed guidance on how to assess the risk of cross contamination and defines the options for engineering solutions appropriate to the risk.
+The ISPE Pharmaceutical BPC Guide for New Facilities Volume 1 chapter 3 of- fers detailed guidance on how to assess the risk of cross contamination and defines the options for engineering solutions appropriate to the risk.